 The RAPID Program began as an innovative collaboration between MindSights, DHS, and Health Share of Oregon.
-The RAPID Program is our response to the need for quality mental health evaluations for children entering foster care in Multnomah County.
+The RAPID Program is our response to the need for quality mental health evaluations for children entering foster care in Multnomah and Washington counties.
 This enhanced mental health assessment aims to accomplish several things: a) screen for behavioral, emotional, social, and developmental issues that youth in foster care are at high risk for, b) gather preliminary data that may be helpful in understanding youth and/or accessing and planning services, and c) provide initial steps for caseworkers that go beyond mental health treatment.
 The acronym RAPID itself stand for Relational health, Academic skills, Psychological functioning, Intellectual capability, and Developmental status, reflecting the expanded view of screening practices.
 The RAPID name also ties into the quick turnaround time for these evaluations, as they are completed within a youth’s first 60 days of entry into foster care.
 A RAPID evaluation meets the state of Oregon requirement for an initial mental health assessment for all youth ages one year and older entering DHS custody.
-(RAPID Program .pdf Handout)
+An up-to-date overview of the process is provided in this handout: RAPID Program .pdf Handout

-RAPID Evaluation Process: Referrals are automatically submitted by District 2 (Multnomah County) DHS staff following a child’s entry into care.
+RAPID Evaluation Process: Referrals are automatically submitted by District 2 (Multnomah County) and District 16 (Washington County) DHS staff following a child’s entry into care.
 The standard RAPID evaluation includes the following:

 - Interview with the primary caregiver (usually completed over the phone prior to the evaluation)

 - Review of any available preliminary case documents (e.g., Initial Shelter Order)